benjaminion/upgrading-ethereum-book/src/book.md

 More mathematically, things look like this.
 We use two subgroups of the BLS12-381 elliptic curve: $G_1$ defined over a base field $F_q$, and $G_2$ defined over the field extension $F_{q^2}$.
 The order of both the subgroups is $r$, a 77 digit prime number.
 The (arbitrarily chosen) generator of $G_1$ is $g_1$, and of $G_2$, $g_2$.

 1. The secret key, $sk$, is a number between $1$ and $r$ (technically the range includes $1$, but not $r$.
 However, very small values of $sk$ would be hopelessly insecure).
 2. The public key, $pk$, is $[sk]g_1$ where the square brackets represent scalar multiplication of the elliptic curve group point.
-The public key is thus a member of the $G_1$ group.
+The public key is therefore a member of the $G_1$ group.
 3. The message, $m$ is a sequence of bytes.
 During the signing process this will be mapped to some point $H(m)$ that is a member of the $G_2$ group.
 4. The signature, $\sigma$, is also a member of the $G_2$ group, namely $[sk]H(m)$.